-Youth Philanthropy in Action (YPIA) is a philanthropy education program of the NPBC designed to teach middle school students the importance of philanthropy, and how they can make a difference in their community even at their age.
+The Adam Hanson Youth Philanthropy in Action (YPIA) program is philanthropy education program of the Community Foundation’s NonProfit Business Council designed to teach middle school students the importance of philanthropy, and how they can make a difference in their community even at their age.

 In the Classroom, YPIA is one-day-per-week for six weeks class where council members encourage students to learn about their passions and interests while teaching:

 The differences in the sectors of society (nonprofit, for profit, government)